Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 - "If the above is missed by one competitor"
   - Ambiguity - What if it is missed by 2 (or more) competitors with identical speeds?
     - e.g. 8 competitors - 29.0, 29.0, 28.0, 27.9, 27.9, 27.9, 27.9, 27.9
+  - If interpreted strictly then the above example would be deemed non-counting.
 - As above, it's not not really 50% and can be as low as 40%.

 ![img-03](img/img-03.png)

-- It has since been agreed to use 24 and 22 knots, but that probably wasn't passed on.
+- It has since been agreed to use 24 and 22 knots for wings, but that probably wasn't passed on.